 Phase 1: Specification or PRD (Product Requirements Document) development

-In this phase, we focus on documenting the critical functionality, constraints, and inputs to the design.
+In this phase, product design and engineering focus on documenting the critical functionality, constraints, and inputs to the design.
 This is a critical step to keep development focused, identify the high-risk areas, and ensure that scope creep is minimized later.

 Phase 2: Concept Development